top of page

 Edwards is an iron man and is outspoken against the NBA's all-too-popular trend of sitting out games while healthy.
 This being the first season that the NBA has stood up against this trend, with their strict 65 games played policy for players to be eligible for awards, Edwards is one of a few who stand to benefit most.
 Ant has played in at least 72 games in each of his first four seasons and will enter this upcoming playoff stretch healthy.
 Despite being towards the top of the standings, you'd be hard-pressed to find many folks who are picking the Wolves to come out of a stacked western conference.
 If however, Ant-Man can lead them past the reigning NBA champs and into their first-ever finals appearance, Edwards can expect to firmly hold his position amongst his peers headed into next year's campaign.

-Victor Wembanyama, 20 - San Antonio Spurs
+Victor Wembanyama, 20

 Who knew the solar eclipse was put on by Nike just to promote Wemby's new logo?
 Jokes (and conspiracies) aside, Wembanyama, much like the eclipse, is seemingly out of this world.
 If Porzingis was the first unicorn, then Victor cannot be referred to as anything less than an alien.
 Wembanyama joins the Spurs storied franchise not as their first Frenchman in franchise history, however, he is the first to look and play the way he does.
 Towering over some of the tallest members of the league, Wemby makes routine plays look extra-terrestrial.
 His 7'4" frame should have him playing a much slower, back-to-the-basket style that would be much more suited for the way basketball was played before the Gen Z superstar was ever born.
 Instead, he has a growing compilation of highlight handles and devastating dagger threes that define his very modern and one-of-a-kind archetype.

 Wembanyama has a number of things going for him to be the face of the league.
 Highlight reels, charming pressers, a presumable signature shoe with Nike on the way, and playing for one of the league's most recognizable franchises.
 However, much like his Balkan counterpart listed later on, there is one thing that has held back players such as Wembanyama.
 His birthplace.
 When you think of the league and its respective eras, they can all be defined by one or two megastars.
 From Bird and Magic to Michael Jordan, to Kobe, LeBron, and Curry, they all share the fact that they are American.
 However, the game has never seen more international superstar talent than it does today.
 The first four players in the aforementioned NBA MVP straw poll are all international players.
-It's not until you get to Jayson Tatum at #5 that you find the first American-born player.
+It's not until you get to Jayson Tatum at No. 5 that you find the first American-born player.
 If an international player were to ever be the league's ace, Wembanyama may just have the best case of anyone.
 He can hope to further that development by coming home with at least two awards this spring.
 We know very well he has at least one.

-Luka Doncic, 25 - Dallas Mavericks
+Luka Doncic, 25

 Since the All-Star break, the Mavericks have the third-best record across the NBA.
 If you've been paying much attention this year, you may be able to guess which two teams they are behind during that stretch.
 Needless to say, Luka's Mavs have been nothing short of impressive since incorporating their trade deadline acquisitions, one of which Luka had been asking for quite some time.
 Likely to finish second in MVP-voting this year, Doncic is the face behind some of the gaudiest stat lines you will see on any given night.
 He has locked up the scoring title this season, averaging a daunting 33.9 points per game.
 Perhaps the most memorable moment of his season, and one that certainly helped his scoring title odds, was when he embarrassed not only those who play for the Atlanta Hawks but those in attendance at State Farm Arena the night he scored 73 points in the Mavs thrilling road win.
 (Really, how was this game so close?)